A Message from a Mahatma, Dictated to HPB

 The word “(you)” was written by H.P.B. and refers to A.P.
 Sinnett.
 (CCA)

 Natives of India.
 We must also say that at the opening of the present paragraph, the transcript of the Letter presents an opening of quotation mark which, however, is not closed anywhere in the text.
 We keep the text uncorrected.
 The presence of this outward imperfection in the transcript of the Master’s words serves to illustrate the fact that the outer theosophical work is done by human beings and is subject to Karma.
-Working at the same time at quite different levels of consciousness – higher and lower – makes it more difficult to avoid mistakes while fulfilling editorial tasks.
+The need to work at the same time at quite different levels of consciousness – higher and lower – makes it more difficult to avoid mistakes while fulfilling editorial tasks.
 (CCA)

 Damodar Mavalankar.
 (CCA)